 “If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him” (James 1:5).

 The wise earnestly seek God knowing that wisdom originates with Him.
 The unwise, on the other hand, fail to recognize their lack of wisdom or arrogantly believe they have no need of God until they find themselves in serious trouble.

 Unlike one’s IQ, wisdom is not innate.
 Seeking wisdom involves a choice driven by one’s attitude toward God who is the source of true wisdom.

 When it comes to plotting your course through life, make sure you have the “right stuff.”
 Go directly to the source of true wisdom—God’s Word.
 A simple way to seek God’s wisdom involves reading one chapter of the book of Proverbs each day.
-Start by reading the 15th chapter today.
-It is the best way to meet the challenges of the day without wasting time and energy!
+Start by reading today.
+It is the best way to meet the challenges of life without wasting time and energy!

 1) Compass by the Swedish manufacturer Silva.
 By Tobias R. Metoc (Own work) [CC BY-SA 2.5], via Wikimedia Commons – Enhancement: MKM Portfolios

 2) Angels Landing trail looking northward to the Narrows, Zion National Park, Utah, USA.
 By Tobias Alt (Own work) [GFDL], via Wikimedia Commons – Enhancement: MKM Portfolios